guyc1812/Tony/src/main/java/com/avengers/tony/JavaBasic/reference/reference.md

     ```

 * Phantom reference

-    A Phantom reference is a reference to an object is phantomly referenced after it has been finalized,
+    An object is phantomly referenced after it has been finalized,
     but before its allocated memory has been reclaimed.
     Phantom references are safe way to know an object has been removed from memory.
     For instance,